infinitnet/relevant-density-optimizer/readme.txt

 == Description ==

-Relevant Density Optimizer (RDO) is a powerful SEO tool that helps you optimize the density of important keywords and phrases in your content.
+Relevant Density Optimizer (RDO) is a powerful SEO tool that helps you optimize the density of important keywords, entities, and phrases in your content.
 By analyzing and highlighting term usage directly in the Gutenberg editor, RDO provides real-time insights to improve your on-page SEO.

 = Key Features =